 Once I File Proof of Financial Responsibility, How Do I Get My Driving Privilege Restored

-If your license has been suspended, you will be required to pay a reinstatement fee of Ten Dollars, an application fee and prove financial responsibility with either a certificate from the Office of the State Treasurer or SR-22 from an insurance company.
+If your driver license has been suspended, you will be required to pay a reinstatement fee of Ten Dollars, an application fee and prove financial responsibility with either a certificate from the Office of the State Treasurer or SR-22 from an insurance company.
 If the MVD has a picture of you stored in their database, you may complete the process online.
 Otherwise you will need to visit one of their offices in order to have your license reinstated.

 If your license has been suspended for insurance violations, you may be able to apply for a restricted license to allow you to travel to and from work, while on the job and to and from school.
 When you apply, you will need to file proof of financial responsibility either with a Certificate from the State Treasurer’s office or SR-22.